 * spends 15 hours per week playing video games.

 * spends 2 hours per week watching porn, with 21% of young men using porn daily.

 The Potential Consequences of Excessive Technology Use

-Although some people write off the TV, video games, and the internet as harmless forms of entertainment that help keep kids safe, out of trouble and off the streets, they come with their own risks and potential consequences.
-For example, the following data was presented in ‘The Mask You Live In’ documentary:
+Although some people write off the TV, video games, and the internet as harmless forms of entertainment that help keep kids safe, out of trouble and off the streets, they come with their risks and potential consequences.
+For example, the following data in ‘The Mask You Live In’ documentary:

 * 31% of young males report feeling addicted to the video games they play.